-- City Manager (EOC Director) should consider a Level II EOC Activation. - City Manager (EOC Director) will assess the need for a Disaster Declaration. - Under the direction of the EOC Director, the City should issue a statement via our Emergency Notification System (CodeRed) of the current situation. - The Public Information Officer will keep the news media and public informed of the current situation; provide information on appropriate actions to be taken.
-All press releases should be approved by EOC Director or designee. - City should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, Public Works, and Sutter County OEM.
-An Incident Command Post should be established. - Request Mutual Aid Assistance through the Mater Mutual Aid System.
+- The City Manager (EOC Director) should consider a Level II EOC Activation. - The City Manager (EOC Director) will assess the need for a Disaster Declaration. - Under the direction of the EOC Director, the City should issue a statement via our Emergency Notification System (CodeRed) of the current situation. - The Public Information Officer will keep the news media and public informed of the current situation; provide information on appropriate actions to be taken.
+All press releases and social media posts should be approved by EOC Director or designee. - The city should consider implementing an Incident Management Team (internally) and request to go into Unified Command with the YCPD, YCFD, Public Works, and Sutter County OEM.
+An Incident Command Post should be established. - Request Mutual Aid Assistance through the Master Mutual Aid System.
 If necessary, request an Incident Management Team from Cal OES.

-- The Operations Chief may consider establishing Emergency Shelter Locations with Red Cross for displaced individuals due to ash accumulation. - City Staff should be notified of the current and projected status by their Department Head. - Determine if Department's Continuity of Operations Plans should be implemented. - The Liaison Officer, shall contact all private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) and advise them of the current and projected situation. - City Departments will review Emergency Operations Plan and ensure departmental readiness including procedures for alerting and mobilizing emergency organizations. - The EOC Director, or designee, will take steps to assure that all alerted agencies and departments are promptly notified of any new change in conditions.
+- The Operations Chief may consider establishing Emergency Shelter Locations with Red Cross for displaced individuals due to ash accumulation. - City Staff should be notified of the current and projected status by their Department Head. - Determine if the Department's Continuity of Operations Plans should be implemented. - The Liaison Officer shall contact all private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) and advise them of the current and projected situation. - City Departments will review Emergency Operations Plan and ensure departmental readiness, including procedures for alerting and mobilizing emergency organizations. - The EOC Director, or designee, will take steps to ensure that all alerted agencies and departments are promptly notified of any new change in conditions.

-Level II EOC Activation EOC Director Public Information Liaison/Agency Officer Officer EOC Safety Coordinator Officer Private Sector Legal Coordinator Officer Planning Section Operations Section Finance Section Logistics Section Chief Chief Chief Chief
+EOC Director Public Information Liaison/Agency Officer Officer EOC Safety Coordinator Officer Legal Private Sector Officer Coordinator Operations Section Planning Section Logistics Section Finance Section Chief Chief Chief Chief